Why do I need an appointment?

 Why can’t I find the address for the drop-off on your web page?

 The drop-off addresses are not listed in an effort to prevent illegal dumping when we are not open.
 It also minimizes unexpected drop-ins at collections that are already booked to capacity.

 A resident is limited to transporting up to 10 liquid gallons or 50 solid pounds of household hazardous waste.

 Resident participation requirements are due to the Program’s storage capacity limits, state regulations, and for your safety.

 Can I make multiple appointments for the same day?

 Yes!
 Just remember that you are still subject to the transportation limit per vehicle.

-How do I figure out how much I have?
+How do I figure out how much waste I have?

-Do your best to estimate how much is inside the containers—the actual amount—not the size of the containers.
-So if you have a 1 gallon can of paint that is only half full, count that as half a gallon.
+Do your best to estimate how much is inside the containers (the actual amount) not the size of the containers.

 Can I have someone else drive the waste in for me?